An unusual project from the archives, one for which a script did not even exist prior to the costumes being built.

-Jen built the combat tutus purely as an art-for-art’s-sake collection then produced a performance with choreographer extraordinaire, Julie McDaniel who directed a lovely group of dancers in 2007.
+Jen built the combat tutus specifically to produce a performance with choreographer extraordinaire, Julie McDaniel who directed this lovely group of dancers in 2007.

 Fun fact for those who may not know: A ‘tutu’ is not a frilly skirt.
 A tutu is a two-piece garment that combines a fitted bodice with a frilled brief.
 Both are usually held together with hooks and are sometimes even sewn together.